LOCATION OTEGO NY+OH PA

 OTEGO SERIES

 The Otego series consists of very deep, moderately well drained soils formed in post-glacial alluvium derived mainly from regolith containing sandstone, siltstone, and shale and are on flood plain steps on flood plains near till plateaus and glacial outwash terraces.
-Permeability is moderate in the solum and upper substratum, and moderate or moderately rapid in the lower substratum.
+Saturated hydraulic conductivity is moderate to moderately high.
 Slope ranges from 0 to 3 percent.
-Mean annual temperature is about 49 degrees F., and mean annual precipitation is about 37 inches.
+Mean annual air temperature is about 9 degrees C., and mean annual precipitation is about 1100 millimeters.

 TAXONOMIC CLASS: Coarse-silty, mixed, superactive, mesic Fluvaquentic Dystrudepts